 Another example is a statue of a bird.
-The bird looks like it is wood, and the actual medium used may be metal but appears to be wood.
+The bird looks like it is wood, and the medium used may be metal but it appears to be wood.
 This is also an example of contradictory texture.

 In simple terms, the textures contradict your expectation.

 Repeated Textures are repeated continuously in the form of a grid for an artwork.
 Repeated textures are created using blocks or some form of impression, and the same textures are imprinted or repeated to create the artwork.

 Repeated textures are used to create simplicity and uniformity and show neatness in the artwork.
 These textures are used on the artwork on cloth or canvas where repetition and consistency are required.